CSCfi/csc-user-guide/docs/apps/prokka.md

 sbatch batch_job_file.bash
 ```

-See the [Puhti-rhel8 user guide](../computing/running/getting-started.md) for more information about running batch jobs.
+See the [Puhti user guide](../computing/running/getting-started.md) for more information about running batch jobs.

 ## More information